Full-sized magnolia flowers on a sweet little magnolia tree!

-When the blooms subside, the foliage will begin to emerge with a copper hue and then transition to a deep green.
-It is a slow growing tree and has a broad, rounded form at maturity.
+When the blooms subside, the foliage will begin to emerge with a coppery hue and then transition to a deep forest green.

-‘Betty’ Magnolia is best grown in moist, organically rich, acidic, well-drained loams in full sun to part shade.
-Plant it in a location protected from high winds and avoid southern exposures close to houses where the buds may be induced to open too early in spring.
+‘Betty’ Magnolia tolerates almost any soil, but is best grown in moist, organically rich, acidic, well-drained loam in full sun to part shade.
+Plant it in a location protected from high winds and avoid southern exposures close to houses - the buds may be tricked by the heat and light to open too early in spring.

-This magnolia is a low maintenance rounded shrub that can be use for a mixed shrub border, city courtyard garden, cottage informal garden, or as a specimen or accent plant.
+This magnolia is a low maintenance shrub that can be used for a mixed shrub border, city courtyard garden, cottage informal garden, or as a specimen or accent plant.
+We know that you will love Betty in your garden and have plenty of healthy plants ready to go today, so don’t wait to order a few from us right now!

 |Family||Magnolia x 'Betty'|